Live the Parks Life Banner

 To apply and for more information, visit www.thatsmypark.org/jobs

 Most permanent jobs require list eligibility.
 To ensure you are eligible for hire, take an exam.
-If you score at a certain percentage or higher (typically 70%) on this self-assessment survey-style exam, you will be placed on the hiring list.
+If you meet the minmum required score on the self-assessment survey-style exam, you will be placed on the hiring list.
 When an open position is advertised, you can then apply for it.
-After the application period closes, competitive hiring interviews are offered based on your rank on the hiring list.
+After the application period closes, the most qualified candidates on the hiring list who applied for the position will be invited to an interview.

-Some exams are only offered every few years while others are continuous file and can be taken at any time.
-Create a CalCareers account to take an exam and apply for permanent positions
+Some exams are only offered every few years while others are continuous file and can be taken online at any time.
+Create a CalCareers account to take an exam and apply for permanent positions.

 Learn more about careers with California State Parks.